arisp-biophy/Semi_supervised/README.md

 #runner.py

 This file can be used to iterate the semi-supervised model n times.
-Often we will need to create
+Often we will need to create statistically significant samples for us over training and test data to get some sense of how a method performs.
+This code will iterate through the semi supervised module n times and output some result.